-At this time, this program is not currently expected to impact the Maryland's HBIs.
+At this time, this program currently does not impact Maryland's HBIs.

-F. Relevance to the identity of Historically Black Institutions (HBIs)
+- F. Relevance to the identity of Historically Black Institutions (HBIs) - 1.
+Discuss the program's potential impact on the implementation or maintenance of high-demand programs at HBI's.